 Infant/Child Interns focus their training on young children (ages 0-5) as well as school aged children and adolescents.
-The primary placement for infant/child interns is providing psychological services and forensic reports to the Infant Team which is comprised of cases referred from Orleans Parish court system who are families currently under investigation for abuse or neglect charges (20 hours per week).
-Infant/Child interns will carry a caseload of infant/child/adolescent outpatient psychotherapy cases and maintain ongoing assessment cases at the Behavioral Sciences Center.
+Infant/Child Track interns focus their training on young children (ages 0-5) as well as school aged children and adolescents.
+Their primary rotation with the Infant Team is comprised of cases referred from the Orleans Parish and St. Tammany Parish court systems who are families currently under investigation for abuse or neglect charges (20 hours per week).
+Interns complete assessments and psychotherapy with Infant Team cases.
+Infant/Child interns also participate in the Harris Infant Mental Health Program alongside the Child/Adult track interns to round out their experiences working with young children.

+Infant/Child interns also carry a caseload of approximately six infant/child/adolescent outpatient psychotherapy cases and maintain ongoing assessment cases at the Behavioral Sciences Center.
+Interns are required to complete ten comprehensive outpatient psychological assessments with children and adolescents over the course of the internship year.
+Outpatient assessments may include psychological and psychoeducational batteries.
+Many of their referrals for psychotherapy will come from the Harris Infant Mental Health Program, which focuses on relationship-based treatment for young children in the first five years of life.
+By the end of the training year, interns will be able to be rostered nationally as a Child-Parent Psychotherapy provider.
+Infant/Child interns will carry a caseload of infant/child/adolescent outpatient psychotherapy cases at the Behavioral Sciences Center.
 Many of their referrals will come from the Harris Infant Mental Health Program, which focuses on relationship-based treatment for young children in the first five years of life.
 By the end of the training year, interns may be able to be rostered nationally as a Child-Parent Psychotherapy provider.
-Additionally, Infant/Child interns may elect to supplement their training with a specialty rotation of their choice.